B.Sc. (Calcutta University),

 She brings the combined strength of her field experience and research training in both India and United States to class.

 She has international presence in academics as editorial board member and reviewer for high impact factor journals.
-She is on the Editorial Board of the journal Social Sciences that has a Cite Score of 3.4 and is a reviewer for Taylor and Francis, Routledge, Sage and MDPI academic publishers..
+She is on the Editorial Board of the journal Social Sciences and is a reviewer for Springer, Taylor and Francis, Routledge, Sage, MDPI Academic Publishers and Peter Lang Academic Publishers.

-She is associated with Field Action Projects and Research Projects that are funded by World Bank, UNICEF, Gates Ventures and the State Government.
+She has been associated with Field Action Projects and Research Projects that were funded by World Bank, UNICEF, International AIDS Vaccine Initiative, the State Government , London School of Economics, Plan International and World Vision.

 Human Trafficking